Kobigan1223/Complete-HTML-CSS-JS-Bootsratp-PHP-React.js-Node.js-For-Web-Development/README.md

 Please try to follow these guidelines:

-- [ ] Use only CSS/SCSS or Styled Components for styling the app, DON'T use bootstrap, material UI, semantic UI or any other styling library.
+- [ ] Use  CSS/SCSS or Styled Components for styling the app,  bootstrap, material UI, semantic UI or any other styling library.
 (Haha! :wink: No shortcuts here :rofl:)

 - [ ] Try to make the UI as elegant as possible, use Cards, box-shadows etc. Choose a subtle color-theme.